 This begs the question: What’s behind the boom?

 In a space of a minute, tons of data is generated.
-By some estimate, the amount of data expected to be “created, captured, copied, and consumed” in 2020 alone stands at 59 zettabytes.
+By some estimates, the amount of data expected to be “created, captured, copied, and consumed” in 2020 alone stands at 59 zettabytes.
 For those struggling to make sense of this–by which I mean everyone–data science and analytics news portal Datanami provides a simple visualization: “A large hard drive for a personal computer might have a terabyte of storage capacity.
 Now, imagine filling one of those with data every day for around 161 million years” and you have an idea of this year’s data stockpile.

 This sheer quantity has propelled data to be at the forefront of the digital economy.
 Indeed, data scientists have become the lifeline of almost every industry today, with companies looking to transform their data in a way that gives them a competitive edge.